7Soul/pokecrystalsoul/FAQ.md

 Repels last twice as long (100, 200, 300 steps for each of the repel types).
 To compensate, they're 85% more expensive.
 Repels also ask if you want to auto-reaply.

-### Held Items

-Type boost items come with a downside of lowering HP a little

 ## Battle
 STAB is +33% instead of +50%.
 Random damage variation is 5% instead if 15%